klako-cap/ix-sample1/docs/HANA.md

 Go to https://help.sap.com/viewer/product/SAP_DATA_SERVICES/ and enter the search term "SAP CommonCryptoLib".
 In the result list, follow the link to "Obtaining the SAP CommonCryptoLib file in Windows and Unix".
 Follow the instructions there.

 ## Deploy from your local machine
 Use the command ``cds deploy --to hana`` to deploy CDS database content to a remote SAP HANA Cloud Service instance.
+As a prerequisite, install the [Cloud Foundry Command Line Interface](https://docs.cloudfoundry.org/cf-cli/).